 Powdered root in capsule form (250-500 mg) taken as two capsules up to 3 times per day.

-Traditional Chinese Medicine teaches that astragalus root should not be used in those with a known autoimmune disorder, during acute infection, or during a cold or flu, especially if a fever is present.
-This is because astragalus may strengthen the chi (energy) of a virus.
-It should only be used as a preventative.
+While astragalus root is an amazing alternative medicine and dietary supplement, Traditional Chinese Medicine (TCM) teaches that astragalus root should not be used in those with a known autoimmune disorder, during acute infection, or during a cold or flu, especially if a fever is present.

-Additionally, astragalus is also known to thin the blood and should therefore not be used by those on blood thinners or before surgery.
+Additionally, astragalus is also known to thin the blood and should, therefore, not be used by those on blood thinners or before surgery.

 How to Make Astragalus Root Tincture